Mixture of Cognitive Reasoners: Modular Reasoning with Brain-Like Specialization: Results Analysis

-We first verify that our models route each token to the most relevant expert module—analogous to how specialized brain networks are selectively activated in response to specific stimuli.
-Figure \ref{fig:token-routing} illustrates the token routing behavior across experts and layers in our \ourmodel-\modelname{Llama} model, revealing both domain-specific specialization and structured depth-wise patterns.
-Subfigures (a–d) show the proportion of tokens routed to each expert across four tasks: MATH, Empathy, MMLU (Humanities), and GSM8K.
-For each token, we record the expert most frequently selected across layers, omitting the first four layers, which primarily route to the language expert as illustrated in subfigures (e–f).
-This routing pattern suggests a hierarchical processing structure: early layers perform linguistic grounding, while deeper layers delegate to domain-specific experts—an organization that aligns with findings from cognitive neuroscience \citep{Fedorenko2024}.
+\paragraph{Token Routing Per Expert.} We first verify that our model routes tokens to the most relevant expert module, analogous to how specialized brain networks are selectively engaged by specific stimuli.
+Figure~\ref{fig:token-routing} shows the routing behavior of \ourmodel-\modelname{Llama}-1B, revealing clear domain-specific specialization.
+To generate test inputs, we sampled 50 question–answer pairs using \modelname{GPT-5} prompted with descriptions of the four brain networks (prompt provided in Appendix~\ref{app:token-routing-patterns}).
+Results for the other \ourmodel variants are consistent and reported in Appendix~\ref{app:token-routing-patterns}.
+There, we also show routing patterns on reasoning benchmarks, where tokens are directed to experts consistent with the benchmark’s domain.
+Finally, layer-wise analyses in Figures~\ref{fig:micro-layer-wise-token-routing} \& \ref{fig:appendix-token-routing-patterns} reveal a hierarchical organization: earlier layers focus on linguistic grounding, while deeper layers increasingly delegate to domain-specific experts---an organization that emerged without being enforced by the training procedure and that parallels evidence from cognitive neuroscience \citep{Fedorenko2024}.

-The results show clear domain-aligned specialization.
-For example, the logic expert dominates routing on MATH, while the social expert is heavily favored on Empathy.
-In the case of MMLU Humanities, many subjects (e.g., history) primarily engage the world expert, reflecting the need for broader factual and cultural knowledge.
-GSM8K, which consists of math word problems, draws on both the logic expert for solving the mathematical components and the world expert for tracking subjects described in the prompts.
-These patterns indicate that the model effectively routes tokens to the most relevant expert based on context.
-Finally, subfigure (g) provides a token-level visualization of expert assignments during generation for a sample prompt, showing that routing is semantically meaningful.